cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/per-hostname.md

 # Per-hostname authenticated origin pulls

-When you enable authenticated origin pulls per hostname, all proxied traffic to the specified hostname is authenticated at the origin web server.
+When you enable Authenticated Origin Pulls per hostname, all proxied traffic to the specified hostname is authenticated at the origin web server.
 Customers can use client certificates from their Private PKI to authenticate connections from Cloudflare.

 ## 1. Upload custom certificate